rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.md

 ### Changelog

+**sfall 4.4:**
+- fixed compiler crash when trying to define an exported procedure with variables
+- fixed compiler giving "symbol or string expected" error when trying to call procedure using a string literal
+- fixed optimizer not treating `call string_variable` as variable use
+- fixed unused arguments in a procedure being removed incorrectly by the optimizer
+- fixed unused string literals in an optimized-out procedure not being removed by the optimizer

 **sfall 4.2.9:**
 - added support for additional universal opcodes `sfall_func7` and `sfall_func8`
 - fixed a compilation error when the script has a UTF-8 BOM